collingsandrew/milestone-two-project/README.md

 Automated testing helps catch problems quickly and saves time by letting the computer do repetitive tasks instead of the developer.
 For example, if a change is made to a project, automated testing can be used to check to make sure that everything is working as it should be and all code is free from errors.

 When automated testing would be deployed;
-- When you need to test things over and over again.
+- When the developer needs to test things over and over again.
-- To make sure changes don't break existing stuff.
+- To make sure changes do not break existing stuff.
-- When you have a lot of things to test.
+- When there is a lot of code to test.
 - To check how different parts of the software work together.
 - To see how well the software handles lots of users.
-- To test how fast the software is.
+- To test the performance of the software.
-- To check if the software talks to other programs correctly.
-- To automatically test new code before it's released.
+- To automatically test new code before it is deployed.

 Automated testing benefits;
 - Saves time.